ssuwijak/pandas-join-df/README.md

 ### Create virtual environment
 1. create a project folder, `mkdir my_project`
 2. enter into the project folder, `cd my_project`
-3. create virtualenv and set prompt command, `python -m venv v_foldername --prompt="my-env"`
+3. create virtualenv and set prompt command,
+- create the v_foldernam for venv, `python -m venv v_foldername --prompt="my-env"`
+- use the current folder for venv, `python -m venv . `

 4. activate the created venv, `v_foldername\scripts\activate`
 5. enter into the venv folder and initialize git,
 - `cd v_foldername`